mbraunwarth/getme/README.md

 # Greb

-CLI utility to greb todos and fixmes in your code base.
+CLI utility to greb todos, fixmes etc. in your code base.

 ## Usage